Assault and Aggravated Assault

 Contact Your Nashville Assault Lawyer for Help

-Being charged with assault is a serious legal matter that can have profound consequences on your life.
-Whether the charge is misdemeanor or felony, navigating the complexities of assault law requires expertise, experience, and understanding of legal procedures.
-Whether it involves a disagreement that got out of hand, self-defense, or something more, Attorney Carla Grebert will take the time to listen, understand your story, explain the legal process, and provide a strong defense.
+An assault charge is a serious legal matter that can affect your life in profound ways.
+Whether the charge is misdemeanor or felony, you need an attorney with expertise, experience, and understanding of legal procedures.
+Whether it involves a disagreement that got out of hand, self-defense, or something more, attorney Carla Grebert will take the time to listen, understand your story, explain the legal process, and provide a strong defense.
 Request a consultation today.

 Expungement/Expunction